libsdl-org/SDL/docs/README-emscripten.md

     $ emmake make

-To build one of the tests:

-    $ cd test/
-    $ emcc -O2 --js-opts 0 -g4 testdraw.c -I../include ../build/.libs/libSDL3.a ../build/libSDL3_test.a -o a.html

 Uses GLES2 renderer or software

 Some other SDL3 libraries can be easily built (assuming SDL3 is installed somewhere):